Kristján Gíslason: Career

-Kristján graduated from Menntaskólinn við Hamrahlíð in 1976.
-He worked as a programmer and a systems analyst for Samband íslenskra samvinnufélaga (SÍS) from 1976 to 1985 and later ran his own company, Radíómiðun, which specialized in maritime telecommunications, fish-finding equipment and navigation systems for the fishing fleet, from 1985 to 2013.
+Kristjan graduated from Menntaskólinn við Hamrahlíð in 1976.
+He was an AFS (Intercultural Programs) exchange student in Ohio, USA, from 1973 to 1974.
+He served as Chairman of AFS Iceland from 1974 to 1978 and again from 2008 to 2012.
+In 2023, he received the Distinguished Alumni Award from his alma mater in Ohio, Ottawa Hills High School.
+He worked as a programmer and a systems analyst for Samband íslenskra samvinnufélaga (SÍS) from 1976 to 1985 and later ran his own company, Radiomiðun, which specialized in maritime telecommunications, fish-finding equipment and navigation systems for the fishing fleet, from 1985 to 2013.

 Travels

 With his father's encouraging words: “Never stop daring!“ in mind, he set out to plan a 3-month-long motorcycle tour around the world in 2014, at the age of 58.
-Originally planning to ride with other motorcyclists, he ended up riding solo across the globe – and the trip lasted 10 months instead of three.
+Originally planning to ride with other motorcyclists, he ended up riding solo – and the trip lasted 10 months instead of three.
 Kristján rode almost 48,000 km (close to 30,000 miles) through 35 countries on five continents.

-Kristján‘s wife, Ásdís, joined him on many of his subsequent journeys on the motorcycle, e.g. touring the U.S., Australia, New Zealand and around Europe and later parts of the Middle East, Patagonia and Japan.
+Kristjan‘s wife, Ásdís, joined him on many of his subsequent journeys on the motorcycle, e.g. touring the U.S., Australia, New Zealand and around Europe and later parts of the Middle East, Patagonia and Japan.

+Kristjan also continued his solo motorcycle travels from 2016-2023, journeying through Russia, Belarus, the Middle-East and exploring 13 states in Africa.
+A decade after the „Round-the-World“ journey, Kristjan embarked on the adventure again, opting for a different route.
+Partly retracing the „Silk Road“, he travelled eastward from Central Europe to China, then continued to Hawaii before reaching the US and Canada.
+From there, he journeyed through Iceland and the Faroe Islands back to mainland Europe, completing his second „Round-the World“ tour where it all began, in Munich, Germany.
+The trip spanned 20 countries and covered a total of 27 thousand kilometers (approximately 16.800 miles).

 Personal life

-Kristján is married to Ásdís Rósa Baldursdóttir.
-They have three sons: Gísli (1981), Baldur (1983), and Árni (1989), and 5 grandchildren.
+Kristjan is married to Ásdís Rósa Baldursdóttir.
+They have three sons: Gísli (1981), Baldur (1983), and Árni (1989), and 6 grandchildren.